 Lyndsay has a background in Early Years and worked as a family support worker before training as a primary teacher.
 She currently works at the University of Leicester and has facilitated links between the University and Mammas, coordinating several events such as the 2019 #itsNormal infant feeding conference, film screenings, and setting up and supporting the University Infant Feeding Cafe.
 She regularly attends training updates and conferences in order to network and share knowledge with other organisations interested in infant feeding.
 She is particularly interested in the topics of sleep and breastfeeding; and extended breastfeeding; and in the future she hopes to research and publish findings on these subjects.

 Lyndsay is passionate about equality and has represented Mammas at the APPG Infant Feeding and Inequalities meetings at Westminster and was part of a discussion with the Shadow Health Secretary Jonathan Ashworth on infant feeding strategy.
-She regularly reports infringements of the WHO code to Baby Milk Action.
 She has two children.

 Natasha Shepherd Natasha joined Mammas in 2017 after training as an NCT breastfeeding peer supporter in 2015.
 It was following a chance meeting with Sally that Natasha became aware of organisations that could train her to support mums and families on their breastfeeding journeys,as she is a firm advocate for normalising breastfeeding.

 Natasha facilitates Mammas Baby & Me sessions, and leads Mammas Big Cook Little Cook courses across the city - she enjoys helping families continue a healthy lifestyle beyond breastfeeding.
 Natasha has breastfed all 7 of her children whose ages range from 3 to 25.
 She is also a proud grandmother.
 She is an avid baker and enjoys a baking challenge along with more traditional bakes.